-In 2004, five years after establishing the Pemberton Forest Preserve with the Pemberton Tract, the Conservancy acquired the 908-acre Ponders Tract from the Glatfelter Pulpwood Company.
+In 2004, five years after establishing the Pemberton Forest Nature Preserve with the Pemberton Tract, the Conservancy acquired the 908-acre Ponders Tract from the Glatfelter Pulpwood Company.
 The Ponders Tract’s strategic location adjacent to the already established preserve and near the Redden State Forest provided an opportunity for expanding unbroken habitat for migrating birds and wide-ranging species.
-The tract also contains two headwater streams for the Broadkill River which flows into the Delaware Bay.
+The Tract also contains two headwater streams for the Broadkill River which flows into the Delaware Bay.

 Soon after acquiring the Ponders Tract, the Conservancy began an ambitious and aggressive restoration effort to reclaim coastal hardwood forests that once covered much of the site.
 Utilizing a mix of state-of-the art timber thinning and old-fashioned manual labor, the Conservancy has transformed 240 acres of loblolly pine plantation into a native coastal forest of oak, hickory, tulip poplar, sassafras, red maple and other hardwoods.

 In other parts of the tract, the Conservancy transformed former logging roads into more than nine miles of public trails.
 Accomplishments at the Ponders Tract Trail System are largely due to volunteers, who put in an enormous amount of time planting trees, building the kiosk, clearing trails, constructing and installing benches, putting up trail and interpretive signs, and monitoring conditions.